2020 NBA Finals: Series summary

+For this season only, Sunday games began at 7:30 p.m.
+ET instead of its traditional 8:00 p.m.
+ET start time.

 Game summaries

 Game 1

 The Lakers' Anthony Davis had 34 points, nine rebounds and five assists in his first Finals game, and LeBron James added a near triple-double with 25 points, 13 rebounds and nine assists to lead Los Angeles to a 116–98 win over Miami.
 The Heat led 23–10 in the middle of the first quarter before the Lakers outscored them 55–25 to lead by 17 at halftime.
 The Lakers expanded their lead to as high as 32 points in the third quarter.
 They made 13 of their first 20 three-point field goals in the game before cooling off and missing 16 of their last 18.

 Miami's Jimmy Butler twisted his left ankle before the end of the first half, but he remained in the game and finished with 23 points.
 Heat guard Goran Dragić did not play in the second half due to a foot injury.
 Miami center Bam Adebayo also did not finish the game after exiting in the third quarter with a shoulder injury.
 Dwight Howard remained as the Lakers' starting center after he moved into the starting lineup for the last few games of the conference finals against Denver.